Castellanos02/skyscraper_pygame/README.md

 - **Pip**

 Install dependencies using:

+'''
 pip install pygame
-pip install pygame
+pip install pip
+'''
 ---

 ## How to Use